 |District of Columbia||$149,950|

-Tools & Technologies Used by Training and Development Managers
+What Tools do Training and Development Managers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Training and Development Managers: